 Sake is brewed with a process called multiple parallel fermentation.
 This is what makes sake unique among all the different types of fermented beverages.

 Unlike grapes used in the production of wine, rice does not contain sugar.
-Before fermentation to occur, the rice starch must, much like beer malt, be converted into sugar.
+Before fermentation can occur, the rice starch must, much like beer malt, be converted into sugar.

 Unlike malt in beer, however, sake rice does not contain amylase.
 This enzyme is needed to move the conversion process forward.